 Can I file a defective product liability claim?

 Defective product liability claims fall under the umbrella of personal injury lawsuits.
-While there are similarities between defective product cases and other personal injury claims, they do require specialized experience and training due to the technical difficulty these cases present.
+While there are similarities between defective product cases and other personal injury claims, they require specialized experience and training due to the technical difficulty these cases present.

 Who do I sue for a defective product claim?

-- The manufacturer: this is the company that develops, designs and makes the product and is responsible for putting it together to create a final product;
+- The manufacturer: this is the company that develops, designs, and makes the product and is responsible for putting it together to create a final product;

 - The wholesaler: this is a middleman that purchases products directly from the manufacturer and sells them to retailers to make a profit;